ncbi/vadr/documentation/advbuild.md

 <details>

 <summary>

-## Iteration 1, step 3: analyze the results to determine
+## Iteration 1, step 3: analyze the results
-characteristics for new reference sequences

 </summary>

 Next, we want to analyze the results.
 From the v-annotate.pl output (also saved to the va-r500/va-r500.vadr.log file), we can see that 286 sequences were classified as RSV A (matched best to the NC_038235 model) and 214 as RSV B (matched best to the NC_001781 model).
 And only 6 out of the 500 total training sequences "pass":

 ```
 #                                  num   num   num